Tandethsquire/emulatorr/README.md

 ### Installation ###
 Using RStudio with ``devtools`` enabled, the command ``devtools::install_github("Tandethsquire/emulatorr")`` will install the package.
 Henceforth, entering ``library(emulatorr)`` will make it available for use.
 For generic help on the package, use ``help(package = 'emulatorr')`` and for a specific function use the ``?`` syntax: e.g. ``?generate_new_runs``.
-An introductory vignette is available in the ``doc`` folder: both the source code and the compiled html are provided.
+An introductory vignette is available in the ``vignettes`` folder: it is not currently compiled but can be run in RStudio.

 ### Comments and Suggestions ###
 Suggestions for improvement, and comments on functionality, are welcome.
 For preference these should be addressed via pull requests and/or issue logging, but if in doubt email andrew.iskauskas@durham.ac.uk.